friendlyFriend4000/prometheus-immich-exporter/README.md

-# This project has been retired in favor of [ImmichStat](https://github.com/friendlyFriend4000/ImmichStat)
+# Active development of this project has been retired in favor of [ImmichStat](https://github.com/friendlyFriend4000/ImmichStat)